joomengine/jcb-documentation/065-JAB18-Using-Joomla-Component-Builder.md

 [00:32:17](https://www.youtube.com/watch?v=S9heClCWJrg&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h32m17s)

-Bespoke code is JCB’s most powerful feature—it allows you to insert or modify code anywhere within the compiled component.
+Bespoke code is JCB's most powerful feature—it allows you to insert or modify code anywhere within the compiled component.

 When you rebuild, JCB: